johntrogan/defender-docs/defender-endpoint/api/get-user-related-alerts.md

 ## Response

 If successful and user exists - 200 OK.
-If the user does not exist - 200 OK with an empty set.
+If the user doesn't exist - 200 OK with an empty set.

 ## Example

 ### Request

-Here is an example of the request.
+Here's an example of the request.

 ```http
 GET https://api.securitycenter.microsoft.com/api/users/user1/alerts